Kia Stinger (2018-2022) Review

 Comfort and design: Kia Stinger interior

-"Kia has erred on a fairly conservatively designed interior with the Stinger, which is no bad thing when you’re trying to attract new customers to the brand. "
+"Kia erred on a fairly conservatively designed interior with the Stinger, which is no bad thing. "

 The Kia Stinger cabin is mostly well laid out and getting comfortable behind the wheel is helped by standard eight-way powered seats up front, with the Kia Stinger GT S benefits from four-way electrically powered lumbar control that’s manual in other models.
 All have a memory function, controlling the driver’s seat, door mirrors, head-up display and instrument cluster, allowing two or more drivers to save their setup.